aritroCoder/EtherEyes/README.md

 Long-term runoff study using SARIMA and ARIMA models in the United States. https://doi.org/10.1002/met.1491

 <a id="4">[4]</a>
 Carl, David and Ewerhart, Christian, Ethereum Gas Price Statistics (December 22, 2020).
-University of Zurich, Department of Economics, Working Paper No. 373, 2020, Available at SSRN: https://ssrn.com/abstract=3754217 or http://dx.doi.org/10.2139/ssrn.3754217
+University of Zurich, Department of Economics, Working Paper No. 373, 2020, Available at: http://dx.doi.org/10.2139/ssrn.3754217